SWOLLEN APPETITE

 I wrote poetry in the 90s.
 Late at night, I made mixed tapes after my shift at the Improv or the Warfield.
 Cool songs were layered with freshly written poems I’d recorded in one drunken take until the cassette was full.
 They’re wretched and I squirm when I hear them.

-Trigger Warning: the word “upon,” profanity, sex acts, organs and innuendos, slurring, bad puns, and old damaged cassette transfers are part and parcel.
+Trigger Warning: profanity, not sexy sex talk, slurring, bad puns, the word “upon,” and old damaged cassette transfers are part and parcel.